 Let’s look in more detail at the second case here, assuming that no chunks other than the top layer have been initialized.

 • The chunk manager queries layer 3 for the chunk(s) that will be procedurally expanded into the missing layer 4 chunk.
 These chunks also do not exist, so layer 3 informs the manager that it needs generation.
 The chunk manager then queries layer 2 and the process is repeated, and so on, until layer 0 is queried by layer 1.
-Layer 0 is fully populated, so at that point, the missing layer 1 chunk is generated using layer 0 as the source, which then becomes immediately available for the missing layer 2 chunk, which then becomes available… You see where I’m going with this, right?
+Layer 0 is fully populated, so at that point, the missing layer 1 chunk is generated using layer 0 as the source, which then becomes immediately available for the missing layer 2 chunk, which then becomes immediately available… You see where I’m going with this, right?

 In a nutshell, when a chunk needs to be generated, it’s pushed onto a stack until all chunks that it depends upon have been created (also pushed onto the stack), and then popped off one-by-one until the stack is empty.